Trump campaign changes tack, then switches back in Pennsylvania election lawsuit | Politics

 Trump campaign changes tack, then switches back in Pennsylvania election lawsuit

 President Donald Trump's campaign sought on Wednesday to reintroduce claims to a Pennsylvania election lawsuit that it removed three days ago, saying it would ask that Trump be declared the winner of the battleground state.
-In a court filing, the campaign sought permission from U.S. District Judge Matthew Brann to add back legal claims that it dropped on Sunday from its Nov.
+In a court filing, the campaign sought permission from U.S. District Judge Matthew Brann to put back legal claims that it dropped on Sunday from its Nov.
 9 lawsuit.
-The claims alleged Republican observers were denied access to the counting of mail-in ballots.
+They said Republican observers were denied access to the counting of mail-in ballots, an assertion election officials dispute.

 In the court filing, the campaign said the narrowing of the case had been "inadvertent" and due to miscommunication.
 The campaign said on Monday it had "strategically decided to restructure its lawsuit" when it removed the claims.
 The lawsuit also alleges inconsistent treatment by county election officials of mail-in ballots.
 Some counties notified voters that they could fix minor defects such as missing dates while others did not.